NordicPlayground/nrf-docker/README.md

 ## Using pre-built image from Dockerhub

 > _Note:_ This is a convenient way to quickly build your firmware but using images from untrusted third-parties poses the risk of exposing your source code.

+> _Note 2:_ The prebuilt images are not available for `arm64` architecture (Apple M1), since GitHub Actions don't have hosted runners with Apple M1 yet.

 You can use the pre-built image [`coderbyheart/fw-nrfconnect-nrf-docker:main`](https://hub.docker.com/r/coderbyheart/fw-nrfconnect-nrf-docker).